lukesky19/SkyLeaderboards/README.md

 # SkyLeaderboards
 ## Description
-* SkyLeaderboards is a plugin that handles parsing PlaceholderAPI placeholders on signs, for updating heads, and for updating NPC skins (Citizens).
+* SkyLeaderboards is a plugin that handles parsing PlaceholderAPI placeholders on signs, holograms, for updating heads, and for updating NPC skins (Citizens).

 ## Features
 * Parse PlaceholderAPI placeholders and update sign text.
 * Parse PlaceholderAPI placeholders and update head textures.
 * Parse PlaceholderAPI placeholders and update NPC skins (Citizens).
+* Parse PlaceholderAPI placeholders and update holograms (DecentHolograms).

 ## Disclaimer
 * This plugin does NOT track or store any data to act as a leaderboard.